 Not because I stopped loving, but because I started living without waiting for you to come back.

-You can keep the silence.
-I’ll take the peace.
-You can have the past— I’m making room for something that stays.
+You can keep the deafening silence.
+I’ll take the joyful freedom.
+You can have the past— I’m making room for someone that stays and builds.